bbarres/Realtime/README.md

 ## SAS scripts
 In this section, you will find a brief description of the script used for analyses with the SAS software.

-- **RealTime_load.R:** this file lists all the scripts that have been used to perform statistical analyses and model fitting in the SAS framework.
+- **RealTime_pgm_analyses_tot.sas:** this file lists all the scripts that have been used to perform statistical analyses and model fitting in the SAS framework.
 Each script begins with a line describing the general purpose of the analysis.
 All scripts have to be run on the *RT_pop.csv* data set, except for the two in the "with heterozygosity" section which should be run on the *RT_pop_tot.csv* data set.

 ## Citation